raymondwusuper/fetch-backend-assessment/README.md

 ## Code Structure
 - `main.py`: Contains the main FastAPI application code with the API endpoints.
 - `summary.txt`: Contains the information detailing the choice of tools, libraries, advantages/disadvantages, and favorite school/personal project.
-- `requirements.txt`: Lists the dependencies required to run the REST API.

 ## Conclusion
 This documentation provides a guide to install and run the Fetch Backend API assessment.
 Follow these steps carefully, and reach out for any questions or issues.